lextoumbourou/notes/notes/permanent/software-development-is-a-trade.md

 tags:
   - SoftwareEngineering
 cover: /_media/software-is-a-trade-cover.png
-summary: we should educate developers accordingly.
+summary: we should educate developers accordingly
 ---

 Software development is a trade, and we should educate developers accordingly.